tonyscottpage/site/_posts/2014-08-22-torvalds-tit-for-tat.markdown

 <em>"Trust" is not about some kind of absolute neutrality, or anything like that, but it's about a certain level of predictability and about knowing that you won't be shafted.</em>

+How could your organisdation gain from adopting an Open Source Way?
+How could you use the principles shared here to unlock energy in your workplace?

 __________________
 <b>Notes</b>

 * Quotes extracted from BBC News, July 2012,
 <a href="http://www.bbc.co.uk/news/technology-18419231"; target="_blank">Linux succeeded thanks to selfishness and trust </a> and Simple Talk, Jul 2008,
 <a href="https://www.simple-talk.com/opinion/geek-of-the-week/linus-torvalds,-geek-of-the-week/"; target="_blank">Geek of the Week</a>.